 - You can call your DTA worker to ask about your case.
 Your worker’s name and phone number should be on any notices you get from DTA.
-You can get the worker’s name by calling the DTA Assistance Line at 1-877-382-2363.
+You can get the worker’s name and get connected to the worker by calling the DTA Assistance Line at 1-877-382-2363.

-- If you cannot reach your worker you can call your worker’s supervisor, an Assistant Director, or even the Director (see Appendix C to get names and telephone numbers).
+- If you cannot reach your worker you can call your worker’s supervisor, an Assistant Director, or even the Director (see Appendix B:Department of Transitional Assistance Offices with Addresses and Telephone Numbers to get names and telephone numbers).

 - You have a right to a copy of anything that is in your file.
 106 C.M.R. § 701.330; DTA Transitions, Nov.
 2012, p.
 4.

-Use your smartphone or tablet -- DTA Connect.
+Use your smartphone or tablet -- DTA Connect app

 - DTA Connect is a free mobile app.
 Download DTA Connect for iPhones and iPads at the App store; download DTA Connect for Androids at Google Play.

-- Log-in to DTA Connect is easy.
+- Log-in to the DTA Connect app is easy.
 You only need your Social Security number and year of birth.

-- You can see your case information on DTA Connect if your case is active (open), pending, or is closed but was open in the past 90 days.
-Domestic violence survivors with Heightened Level of Security, see Can domestic violence survivors and others get extra confidentiality protections?, cannot see case information on DTA Connect.
+- You can see your case information on the DTA Connect app if your case is active (open), pending, or is closed but was open in the past 12 months.
+Domestic violence survivors with Heightened Level of Security or who have a block on their DTA online or telephone services, see Can domestic violence survivors and others get extra confidentiality protections?, cannot see case information on DTA Connect.

-- Information you can get using DTA Connect includes
+- Information you can get using the DTA Connect app includes

 - case status, monthly benefit amount, next benefit issue date, and EBT card balance,